 So, you need to visit your dentist immediately to treat gum disease and gum pockets.
 Read more about treatment options for missing bottom front teeth.

 If what causes gum pockets is left untreated, it may lead to advanced periodontitis and complications associated with it.
 In such a case, treatment is essential.
 Treatment options include what you can do at home and what your dentist can do during an appointment.
+Learn more about the differences between gingivitis vs periodontitis.

 Home Care: What Can You Do?